vtex/shoreline/styleguides/admin/documentation/data-display/data-grid.md

 ### Drag and Drop

 Simple and accessible drag and drop reordering using [Atlassian's react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd).
-The idea here is to use the render complexity to access the DataGrid's table internals.
+The idea here is to use the rendering complexity to access the DataGrid's table internals.

 ```jsx noInline
 const fakeData = Array(5)